 Spain’s most known and important religious festival is Semana Santa.
 Semana Santa or Holy Week is celebrated throughout the entire country with large festivals taking place in Seville and Malaga.

-The celebration lasts over the course of the entire last week of Lent.
+The religious celebration lasts over the course of the entire last week of Lent.
 Lent is the time when people fast or give up something that they would normally do, or something they usually eat or drink which can be a distraction for them.
 They use this time to reflect and draw closer to God.

-Who celebrates Semana Santa?
+Who celebrates the Semana Santa religious event?